New Jersey Cannabis 101:

 Arguably the star of the cannabis plant, cannabinoids are key to cannabis “working” on your mind and body.
 There are more than 100 phytocannabinoids, or cannabinoids from plants, identified so far.
 The two most famous are delta-9-tetrahydrocannabinol, also known as THC, and Cannabidiol, also known as CBD.
 Other famous cannabinoids include Cannabinol (CBN), Cannabichromene (CBC), and Cannabigerol (CBG).

-Each cannabinoid offers its own properties and have been studied for their effects in your body.
+Each cannabinoid offers its own properties and has been studied for its effects on your body.
 For example, THC has been observed to have anti-nausea, anti-inflammatory, appetite-stimulating, pain reduction, and relaxation properties, among many others.
 CBD has been widely studied for its own anti-inflammatory, anti-anxiety, and anti-seizure properties, among many others.

 Have you ever smelled weed that reminds you of fresh blueberries, citrus zest, or even a funky cheese?
 That’s thanks to terpenes, the aromatic compounds in cannabis that gives each cultivar its signature scent.